Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 Nduja Pizza and Truffle Pizza in Bolgheri, Toscana

 After the Wine Tasting and Wine Tour of Ornellaia we went to the village of Bolgheri, where we ate some fantastic food and had another great wine from Tuscany and the Bolgheri region; Villa Donoratico Bolgheri 2017.

 My choice of food was a Salami and Nduja Pizza but I also tasted a Truffle Pizza; rich, flavourful, and matching this wine perfectly.

 This was my third visit to Toscana but my first Wine Tour at a Super Tuscan Winery.
 Vineyard and Winery Tours will be my new thing!

-Tuscany is also known for the wonderful landscapes, it's history - the birthplace of the Italian Renaissance, with great artistic legacy making influences on high culture, history of art and science.
-Some of the world's most famous museums, historical and architectural sights will satisfy any traveller with a lot of sightseeing to go between food and wine!
+Tuscany is also known for its wonderful landscapes, its history - the birthplace of the Italian Renaissance, with great artistic legacy-making influences on high culture, history of art, and science.
+Some of the world's most famous museums and historical and architectural sights will satisfy any traveler with a lot of sightseeing to go between food and wine!
 So if you're into all that I'm pretty sure you will love Tuscany and this part of Italy!